eagleEggs/powershellXMLdump/README.md

 # powershellXMLdump
-Get-Help Data Dump for Powershell Modules
+Get-Help Data Dump for Powershell Modules with XML Conversion... for whatever reason.